 Independent study gives the student an opportunity to work closely with an instructor on a subject not currently offered at the college.
 It is ordinarily limited to juniors and seniors, and up to four units of independent study may be applied to the degree; usually no more than one unit per semester will be approved.
 Independent study courses may not be used to fulfill any group distribution requirements.

 Students registering for an independent study course must receive the approval of the instructor.
 The division must then review and approve any independent study proposal before registration can be completed.

 Students interested in off-campus study are encouraged to discuss their plans with their adviser and/or other appropriate faculty members as early as possible so as to integrate off-campus study into their education at Reed.
-Sample study plans list degree requirements and suggest the best time for off-campus study have been developed for each major.
-These are available can be found on-line at International Programs.
+Sample study plans for each major list degree requirements and suggest the best time for off-campus study.
+These can be found at International Programs.

-The faculty has approved more than 40 programs/institutions both domestic and international that may complement the academic program at Reed while providing immersion in different cultures and for some, intensive language study.
-Detailed information including course descriptions for each of these programs can be found on the page cited above.
+The faculty has approved more than 40 domestic and international programs/institutions that may complement the academic program at Reed while providing immersion in different cultures and, for some, intensive language study.
+Detailed information, including course descriptions for each of these programs, can be found at International Programs.
 Students interested in independently arranged programs should follow the same protocol with regard to planning and faculty advising.
 In addition they should meet with the registrar to discuss the process of credit transfer.
 Questions about particular programs, faculty-approved or independently arranged, should be discussed with the Director of International Programs.